rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

                  - Filestoprocess →  Folder name in Blob Storage
                  - Concatenate(Passport.Text,".pdf") →  File name( I chose it to be the Passport number entered by the user in the TextInput we created earlier)
                  - Upload.Media → For Uploading the file.

+          - ### Add a gallery:

+             - Click on Gallery and select vertical
+             - Choose the CollectTemp as the datasource(CollectTemp is the collection created during the Upload)
+             - Add the delete button from Insert-> Icons.
+Click on the Button created→ choose OnSelect Option → Add this function:

+                        Remove(collectTemp,ThisItem);
+                        AzureBlobStorage.DeleteFile(ThisItem.FID);
+                        Reset(Upload);

           - ### Save Button:
             - Click on Insert → Button.
-Edit the text to “Submit”.
+Edit the text to “Save”.
             - Click on the Button created→ choose OnSelect Option → Add this function:

                      MongoDB.InsertDocument("Content-Type","Access-Control-Request-headers","api-key",